todayisnow/AWS/ec2.md

    - **Networking**: Configure the networking settings for your instance.
    - **Storage**: Configure the storage settings for your instance.
    - **Tags**: Add any tags to your instance for easy identification.
+   - **User data**: is a script or commands that are executed when an EC2 instance is launched.
+It allows you to customize the configuration of your instance during startup.
+User data can be used to install software, configure settings, and perform various tasks to prepare the instance for its intended purpose.
+        - Here's an example of user data script that installs Apache web server and starts it on an EC2 instance running a Linux-based operating system:
+          ```bash
+          #!/bin/bash
+          yum update -y                      # Update package repositories
+          yum install -y httpd               # Install Apache web server
+          systemctl start httpd              # Start Apache web server
+          systemctl enable httpd             # Enable Apache to start on boot
+          ```
+         - Another Example
+          ``` bash
+           #!/bin/bash
+           sudo mkdir /srv-02
+           sudo apt update
+           sudo apt install -y aspnetcore-runtime-6.0
+           sudo apt install -y dotnet-sdk-6.0
+          ```

 6. Click on **Create launch template** to create your launch template.